GNiramay/hcalnanoProd/README.md

 1. Put the desired CMSSW version on line 10 of `firsttime.sh`
 2. Execute `source firsttime.sh` - This should be executed only once.
 If a different CMSSW version is required, delete the previous CMSSW folder, edit line 10, and execute it again.

+[NOTE: Make sure your GRID certificate is valid, before using the code.]

 ## Global runs
 1. Get the list of available datasets using `.
 FindDataset.sh <run number>`
 2. Copy the desired dataset from the output.
 This will be needed in the next step